Studies show a shocking 70% of digital transformation projects fail (Sources: Boston Consulting Group and McKinsey).

 Why almost half of software development projects fail

 The story goes that we don’t need to define upfront requirements as “it’s agile”.
 Some companies can handle a very low requirements approach such as a small start-up team with a strong vision of the product they are developing.
-However, for companies who do work on clients’ behalf or internal IT departments who need to fulfil the needs of internal stakeholders, we would highly recommend some detailed requirements capture.
+However, for companies who do work on clients’ behalf or internal IT departments who need to fulfill the needs of internal stakeholders, we would highly recommend some detailed requirements capture.
 Companies usually need to budget for projects and estimate timescales so a lack of upfront requirements can mean no clear budget or timescale for the project.

 Overruns in budget are a common reason for project failure as the company runs out of money for the project.

 Gathering a complete set of requirements for a project is difficult.
 We are only human and stakeholders and the implementation team can miss things.
-Failure to properly gather requirements means some requirements are missed, creating two problems : –
+Failure to properly gather requirements means some requirements are missed, creating two problems: –

 - The project can take longer to deliver than expected